More than we can imagine.

 It's no wonder we're so confused.
 It's no wonder we keep trying so many different bags because nothing seems to work.
 It's no wonder we feel so flipping guilty most of the time as we frisbee a feedbowl of something new at beloved Ned then leg it quickly so we don't have to watch them sniff it, then pull that face that says, "Are you having a larf?
 You trying to poison me again?"

 If I had a quid for every time someone's said to me that they wished it could be so much simpler, I'd probably have a fabulous selection of new rugs for all four of my horses in every size, shape, colour, style and brand.
+And maybe even a new 4x4.
 Seriously.
 Well, that's what I'm here for, so let me make it a whole lot simpler for you right now.
 Let's dump the hype for a second and remind ourselves of what a feedbowl is all about:

 The key role of providing additional feed for our horses is to provide a feed carrier in which to add the nutrient supplementation that may be lacking in their forage, specifically the essential vitamins, minerals, protein and essential fatty acids.

 Simples.
 It really is, I promise you.
 If our modern day grass and hay had all the correct nutrient values for equine health, we wouldn't need a feedbowl at all.
-But grass and hay are deficient in many of the essential nutrients, so we have to add in the missing nuts and bolts to make everything work properly.
+But these days, our 21st century grasslands and hay are deficient in many of the essential nutrients, so we have to add in the missing nuts and bolts to make everything work properly.

-So, take a big deep breath, grab a cuppa, try not to think about the fortune you spent last week at your local feedstore, and let's look at what we can now do to make sure we get everything about feed right, and the health of our horse to boot, with So began the world as we know it today.
+So, take a big deep breath, grab a cuppa, try not to think about the fortune you spent last week at your local feedstore, and let's look at what we can now do to make sure we get everything about our horse's feed right, and the health of our horse to boot.
+First up, let's get an understanding of why and how it all went wrong with the next chapter: So began the world as we know it today.